|

 Typhoon Haiyan - Wikipedia

-Typhoon Haiyan, named Yolanda by PAGASA, was an extremely powerful and catastrophic tropical cyclone that is among the most intense tropical cyclones ever recorded.
+Typhoon Haiyan, locally known as Yolanda, [1] was an extremely powerful and catastrophic tropical cyclone that is among the most intense tropical cyclones ever recorded.
 Upon making landfall, Haiyan devastated portions of Southeast Asia, particularly the Philippines during early November 2013.
-[1] .
+[2] .

 Super Typhoon Haiyan | 2013, Northern Pacific Ocean | Britannica